Harvest Hope is South Carolina’s largest food bank, providing over 50,000 meals a week to neighbors in need across the Midlands, Pee Dee and Upstate.

 - What are your hours of operation?

 Our warehouse is open Monday - Friday, 7:30 am - 3:30 pm.
 They will receive donations of food from 8:00 am - 3:00 pm.
 Our administrative office is open Monday - Friday, 8:00 am - 4:00 pm.
 Please call us if you are unable to get to our warehouse during these hours.
-Our Emergency Food Pantry is open from 9:00am to 1:00pm Monday - Friday.
-Closed last business day for inventory.
+Our Emergency Food Pantry hours have changed due to COVID-19.
+Please visit the Get Help page for more information.

 Warehouse is open Monday - Friday, 7:30 am - 3:30 pm.
 Donations are accepted during these hours.

 Our administrative office is open Monday - Friday, 8:00 am - 4:00 pm.
 Please call us if you are unable to get to our warehouse during these hours.
 Donations are accepted during these hours.
-Our Emergency Food Pantry is open from 9:00am to 1:00pm Monday - Friday.
-Closed last business day for inventory.
+Our Emergency Food Pantry hours have changed due to COVID-19.
+Please visit the Get Help page for more information.